 But what about the Isaiah passage where the lion shall lie down with the lamb?
 I’m glad you brought that up.
 Examine this passage once again.
 Isaiah 11:6-9 neither teaches nor implies that man shall not eat meat in the kingdom.
 What it does teach is that wild animals will not harm man or his domesticated animals.
 Neither our bodies, nor our livelihood, nor our labors will be bothered by nature.
 No bug bites.
 No snake bites.
 No losses to wild animals like wolves, bears, and coyotes.
 And I think it is perfectly legitimate to extrapolate the principle to farming.
 No diseases or bugs or wild animals will damage our crops.

 Now some will try to salvage their eternal veganism teaching by insisting that we must make a distinction between the kingdom and eternity.
-But there is no significant difference.
-The kingdom that Jesus establishes at His second coming is plainly stated to endure forever.
+But the kingdom that Jesus establishes at His second coming is plainly stated to endure forever.
 See Micah 4:6-7, Isaiah 9:7, Daniel 2:44, Daniel 7:14, Daniel 7:27, and Revelation 11:5.
-The eternal kingdom is man’s place in eternity.
-What about the thousand years?
-The thousand years isn’t the length of the kingdom.
-It is simply the time allotted for mankind’s final period of testing—man’s final opportunity to be saved or lost.
-Now if the kingdom extends into eternity, then ALL the blessings of the kingdom extend into eternity.
-God can add to the blessings.
+The program and platform that he establishes at the beginning of the thousand years will endure forever.
+And if the kingdom extends into eternity, then ALL the blessings of the kingdom extend into eternity.
+God can add to those blessings.
 He cannot subtract from them.
 So if there is meat eating in the coming kingdom during the thousand years, then there is meat eating in the coming kingdom for all eternity.
+What do we do with the thousand years then?
+The thousand years is simply mankind’s final period of testing—man’s final opportunity to be saved or lost.

 There you have it.
 Surely I have lost all my marbles.
 Small point?
 Perhaps.
 But challenge those who teach eternal veganism and find out how BIG the point really is in their minds.
 The bottom line is, I want to get my doctrine on the subject from the whole counsel of God, not from philosophical extrapolation on one passage of Scripture—the account of the fall and the curse.
 Truth be told, the eternal veganism position is more influenced by Mother Earth religion (and it’s anti-biblical elevation of animals) than the Bible.
 If we let the Bible decide the matter, animal death has two causes in the Bible: death as a result of the curse and death as a result of God gifting animals to man.
 When the former is removed, the latter will remain.
 And for that I am glad.
 Here’s to billions of years of bacon!